 Alexandra Manukyan was born and raised in Armenia.
 She graduated from Fine Art College, and subsequently State Pedagogical University, where she majored in Teaching Fine Arts.

 Upon Immigrating to Los Angeles in 1990, Alexandra's focus turned towards fashion.
-She graduated from fashion school and worked in the industry for two decades, taking courses at UCLA, and private classes.
-Her experience in Graphic Design gave her the opportunity to branch into the entertainment industry by becoming a freelancer for movie posters for various entertainment agencies.
+She graduated from fashion school and worked in the industry as a designer for two decades.
+She also studied Graphic Design in various colleges.
+Her experience in Graphic Design gave her the opportunity to branch into the entertainment industry by becoming a freelancer and creating movie posters for various entertainment agencies.

 Alexandra began participating in numerous international, and local solo and group exhibitions since 2006.
 In 2012, Alexandra left the fashion and entertainment industries to focus on fine art.
 Today, she teaches from her studio and creates artwork using the technical, and creative experience she has gained over the years.